- Branchiomas, or branchial cleft cysts, are noncancerous growths that form under the skin on the side of your neck.

 - changes in your voice

-Without removal, the branchioma could become infected.
-This infection could spread to other areas of the body surrounding the cyst.
-The best way to reduce the likelihood of infection is to have the branchioma removed.
+Without removal, your branchioma could become infected.
+This infection could spread to other areas of your body surrounding the cyst.
+A large branchioma may also make it difficult for you to turn your head fully to the side.
+The best way to reduce the likelihood of these complications is to have your branchioma removed.